 Where do you travel?
 To get a feel for charger coverage in the places you travel, go to the “Find Us” section of the Tesla website and check out PlugShare.
 These two sites are a quick way to figure out if there is charging infrastructure for the places you travel.
 If you check out the west coast, you will see there are lots of charging options, but heading to Montana might take a bit more planning.
 This doesn’t have to be a deal breaker, but you should we aware of the state of things in the areas you like to travel.
 The good news is that as EVs gain momentum, the availability of charging infrastructure is only getting better.

 How is EV Different than my Current Car?

-As noted earlier, there is a bit of a learning curve and in a short time it will be one second nature.
+As noted earlier, there is a bit of a learning curve and in a short time it will be second nature.
 So, what’s different?

 - The car drives a bit differently–you’ll be introduced to the wonders of regeneration and one-pedal driving

 - Fueling is different–you’ll do most of your charging at home and how/where you charge will change

-- Road trips will require a bit more planning, at least until you get comfortable with your car’s range and finding chargers
+- Road trips will initially require a bit more planning, until you get comfortable with your car’s range and finding chargers

 Luckily, we will have subsequent sections that dig into each of these topics.